cruppstahl/minicms/README.md

 	[x] file: file is recreated

 [ ] Create a default template for a minimalistic digital business card

-!!!
-!!! how would a minimalistic design look like for a digital business card with !!! projects (e.g. open source projects), services (e.g. mentoring engineering !!! managers, startup advisory), how to get in touch, an overview of the CV, !!! /now, ...?

-(Intro text) I am [Head of Engineering/now] at EPI, where we are building a new pan-European payments scheme called Wero[link].
-My background is in software engineering [CV], mostly with C/C++.
-I have written a variety of open source projects, most of them outdated by now[projects].
-I have published research work with [Daniel Lemire] on compression algorithms in databases.
-If you are an engineering manager, I am available for mentoring.
-If you work for a startup, I am available as a startup advisor.

-(Then add how to get in touch - email, linkedin)
+    [x] Create a new layout for the new page
+    [x] break it up into multiple html files
+    [x] Move inline css to separate file

-    [ ] update config, navigation.yaml
+    [x] update config, navigation.yaml
-    [ ] update the main page (CV) if necessary
+    [x] update the main page (CV) if necessary
-    [ ] add a /now page
-    [ ] add a favicon (default symbol: • or ·)
-    [ ] display date of last update (of the current page) in the footer [ ] footer: also add a "built with..." and a link to the github repository [ ] add a pdf with a CV
+    [x] display date of last update (of the current page) in the footer [x] add a favicon (default symbol: • or ·)
+    [x] use templating to add title, description
+    [x] Check css and html with a linter, and format them properly [x] use templating to add navigation links
-    [ ] use templating to add links etc, instead of hardcoding them [ ] cmd line args ("create --template=business-card-01") then copy this template to a new (clean!) subdirectory!
+    [ ] cmd line args ("create --template=business-card-01") then copy this template to a new (clean!) subdirectory!
     [ ] migrate crupp.de to the new solution